jeanhaley32/BlizApp/readme.md

 }

 ```
  ## Proposed Solutions
  Let's break this up into constituent components.
  1. `Web Server` - Handle Get Requests.
- 2. `API Client` - Negotiate connection with Hearthstone API.
+ 2. `API Client` - Maintain the API Key and negotiate the connection with Hearthstone API.
- 3. `Site renderer` - Construct a Site based on the deck received from API, and a preconstructed template.
+ 3. `Site renderer` - Construct a Site based on the deck received from API and a preconstructed template.

  ### Web Server
 The Webserver in this solution is a simple multiplexer `Goji` That receives an incoming GET request and returns a rendered webpage containing ten ID-sorted cards that meet the passed `criteria`